FurPineapple/Pulses2Pi-hole/README.md

 > Then you can check the state of .timers by using:

   `systemctl status YOUR-TIMER-NAME.timer`

+> To activate timers just use:

+  `systemctl start YOUR-TIMER-NAME.timer`

+> Then the timer will trigger `.service` on the time selected in `.timer` unit.

 *That is pretty much it, now in your selected time the code will run, pull OTX pulses, filter dublicates and put list of domains to your GitHub, then Pi-Hole gravity database will get raw file's url and next timer will update database.*